 Martin, who owns the record for most NCAA Division I wins and trails only Texas’ Augie Garrido (1,950) in all-time victories, is the the man whose uniform number – 11 – is universally substituted for his name among players, fans, colleagues, and even family members.
 There’s a reason Martin is treated like family among the Florida State faithful.
 He has been associated with the Seminoles for 44 of the program’s 69 seasons – as a player, assistant coach and head coach.

 Returning for his 32nd season as the senior member of Mike Martin’s staff, Chip Baker is one of the most popular figures in the Seminole program.
 Baker is in his 14th year as Florida State’s Director of Baseball Operations; a multi-faceted position for the man who spent 18 years as a Seminole assistant.

 Baker oversees all administrative aspects of Seminole baseball, including the budget, team travel, game operations, equipment, field and facility maintenance and scheduling.
 He also assists the efforts of the marketing and ticket offices and is the contact point for all communication between the program and the Bullpen Club, Seminoles Boosters and the Alumni Association.

 During his tenure with the Seminoles, Baker has participated in 31 NCAA postseason tournaments and 14 College World Series.
 He was a member of the coaching staff for the 1986 and 1999 teams that reached the CWS championship game.
 Baker’s duties as an assistant included coaching third base, tutoring FSU’s catchers, scouting opponents and directing the Seminoles’ defensive alignments.

 Mike Martin, Jr.

-Assistant Coach: Florida State University
+Assistant Coach/Recruiting Coordinator: Florida State University

-Assistant Coach: Florida State University
+Pitching Coach: Florida State University